pgraggs247/Chem_279-Final-Project/README.md

 ├── atoms/           # XYZ molecular geometry files
 ├── basis/           # STO-3G basis set parameters (JSON)
 ├── include/         # Header files
-├── sample/input     # Configuration JSON files
+├── sample_input     # Configuration JSON files
-├── sample/output    # Generated results
+├── sample_output    # Generated results
 └── src/             # Source code

+In addition, the repo contains:
+1. CHEM-279-FINAL-PROJECT.pptx: The group's final project powerpoint presentation.
 ```

 ## Building & Running the Project

-1. A pre-configured development environment is available; launch the interactive Docker container: `./interactive.sh`.
+1. A pre-configured development environment is available; launch the interactive Docker container: `./interactive.sh`

 2. Inside the container, build the project: `./build.sh` (you might need to `chmod +x` to gain permission access).
-To remove the `build` subdirectory, run `./clean.sh`
+To remove the `build` subdirectory and output files to start fresh, run `./clean.sh`

-3. To run the program, in the root directory, type `./build/normal_modes <molecule_name>`.
-For example, to run Hydrogen (H₂): `./build/normal_modes H2`.
+3. To run the program, in the root directory, run `./run.sh <molecule_name>`.
+To execute all tested molecules at once, run `./run.sh`.

-4. The program will run and output results saved to `sample_output/Normal_Modes/<molecule>/`:
+4. The program will output results saved to `sample_output/Normal_Modes/<molecule>/`:

     `- frequencies.txt`: list all vibrational frequencies in cm⁻¹.
 The first 5 modes (linear) or 6 modes (non-linear) correspond to translations and rotations, and should have frequencies near zero.

     `- mode_animations`: subfolder which contains PDB trajectories files containing 20 frames that animate each vibrational mode.

 ### Example Output
-Running `./build/normal_modes H2O` produces in the terminal:
+Running `./run.sh H2O` produces in the terminal:

 ```
 Initial Energy: -538.021 eV